Whiplash Compensation QLD, Claims and Payouts

 • In mild to moderate cases, the average settlement for whiplash in a car accident is between $10,000 to $100,000.

-However, some severe injuries have a larger whiplash payout.
-Typically, insurance companies hide behind their “standard” whiplash injury compensation and refuse to go higher when paying personal injury benefits.
+However, some severe injuries may result in a larger whiplash payout.
+Typically, insurance companies rely on their “standard” whiplash injury compensation and refuse to go higher when paying personal injury benefits.

-Why Seek Advice from a Whiplash Injury Claim Lawyer?
+Legal Advice from a Whiplash Injury Claim Lawyer

-A personal injury lawyer explains your rights when someone else’s negligence causes soft tissue damage.
-They explain the claims process, how to achieve a fair settlement and provide legal counsel for court proceedings.
+A personal injury lawyer can explain your rights when someone else’s negligence causes soft tissue damage.
+They can explain:

-Lawyers also know how to combat techniques insurers use to deny or minimise compensation.
-Get free advice now by Calling: 1800 700 125
+Lawyers also understand the techniques insurers use to deny or minimise compensation.

-When you suffer whiplash after a car accident, you may have some mild initial symptoms initially, but the full extent of neck strain may not be felt for up to 24 hours.
+When you suffer whiplash after a car accident, you may have some mild initial symptoms, but the full extent of neck strain or other injuries may not be felt for up to 24 hours.

 • Back stiffness and pains